Pinus clausa

-Pinus clausa is a species of pine endemic to the Southeastern United States.
-Its common names include sand pine, Florida spruce pine, and scrub pine.
+Pinus clausa, the sand pine, Florida spruce pine, or scrub pine, is a species of conifer in the family Pinaceae, a pine endemic to the Southeastern United States.

 Distribution

 The tree is found in two separate locations, one across central peninsular Florida, and the other along the western Florida panhandle coast into the Alabama coast.
 There is a range gap of about 200 km between the populations (from the Ochlockonee River to Cedar Key).
 The sand pines of the Florida peninsula and of the Florida panhandle coast differ enough to be classified into two varieties or races, Pinus clausa var. clausa ("Ocala"), on the peninsula, and P. clausa var. immuginata ("Choctawhatchee"), along the panhandle coast.
 While most panhandle sand pines (var. immuginata) have non-serotinous, or open, cones, most of the peninsular sand pines (var. clausa) have serotinous, or closed, cones.

 Sand pine is largely confined to the very infertile, excessively well-drained, sandy habitat of Florida scrub.
 It is often the only canopy tree in the Florida scrub ecosystem.
 Stands of sand pines in peninsular Florida tend to be dense and of the same age, while stands of sand pines along the panhandle coast tend to be more open than on the peninsula, and with trees of varying age.